 A year later one of the state agencies changed their regulations for disposal of fracking fluid.
 They required a similar set of information and refused to grandfather in wells that had been permitted prior to the rule change.
 One of our clients had 7,000 wells permitted that were subject to the new rule and they were freaking out about the potential delays in productivity.
 My boss asked me if I could help so I worked with the state agency to come up with language and data that would be acceptable to them and I automated the process to run off of a spreadsheet that included just a well name and latitude/longitude coordinates for each well.
 It took me 2 days to write the code and then it took 3 days to run it for all 7,000 wells but it saved the company almost a year of backlog.
 My boss looked like a hero.

 In another job, I faced a similar situation and a similar boss who didn’t think he needed a “programmer”.
 Just someone to make maps.
 This project also involved natural gas wells but it wasn’t on public land.
-There was, however, a lot of local opposition from private landholders and the company was doing its best to show that they were conducting environmental review for each well and meeting government guidelines even though, legally, they weren’t required in many cases.
+There was, however, a lot of local opposition from private landholders and the company was doing its best to show that they were conducting environmental review for each well and meeting government guidelines even though, legally, they weren’t required to in many cases.
 I told my boss that I could automate that process as well and got a similar response.
-It wasn’t until some of our field employees began making errors that made our client look bad and we were in danger of losing the client that my boss told me to go ahead and automate the GIS review part.
+It wasn’t until some of our field employees began making errors that made our client look bad and we were in danger of losing the client that my boss told me to go ahead and automate the GIS review part to prevent further human error.

 Most people are not GIS experts, but almost everyone can navigate a map on a computer or phone and they can enter data through a computer form.
 Programming also allows you to develop customized interfaces to your data.
 There are several reasons why you might want to do this.